Used Aircraft

 Selling to the Broker

 As an alternative to advertising, an owner can sell directly to the FSCharter broker.
 This gives an instant sale at a preset rate.
 The aircraft must meet the same conditions (on the ground, no pending jobs or overdue checks, etc.), and is immediately frozen while the transaction completes.
-The broker pays the company a percentage of the aircraft’s market value (based on an internal valuation), and then re-lists the aircraft for sale.
+The broker pays 60% of the aircraft's market value for free users, or 70% for premium subscribers.
+The broker then re-lists the aircraft for sale at 90% of market value.
 The selling company receives payment immediately and the aircraft is now available again on the market under broker inventory.

 Buying Used Aircraft